-If you are looking to buy this card you should be able to obtain it rather cheaply.
+If you are looking to buy this card, you should be able to obtain it relatively cheaply.

-The value of Scottie Pippen rookie cards got a nice boost from the “Last Dance” documentary release.
-The cards should fall back some as the “Last Dance” boost fades but then should continue to rise over the years.
+The value of Scottie Pippen’s rookie cards got a nice boost from the “Last Dance” documentary release.
+The cards should fall back some as the “Last Dance” boost fades but then continue to rise over the years.

 If you can find a Fleer Scottie Pippen rookie card for sale for less than $1800 (PSA 10) BUY IT!

-If you have a Scottie Pippen rookie card and would like to get an estimated value please email us at firstname.lastname@example.org… include a couple of photos of the card.
+If you have a Scottie Pippen rookie card and want an estimated value please email us at firstname.lastname@example.org… include a couple of photos of the card.

 - 1987 Entenmann’s Chicago Bulls #33